 What, if anything, am I obligated to disclose regarding my diagnosis to my employer?

 Generally, under the law you do not need to disclose anything about your diagnosis to a current or potential employer.
 However, you may be required to reveal some information about your medical condition in order to access protections under the following laws:

-The Family and Medical Leave Act (FMLA) requires employers with 50 or more employees in a 75-mile radius to give 12 weeks of unpaid, but job and benefit protected leave to employees who have worked for them at least 12 months, and in the last 12 months worked at least 1,250 hours.
+The Family and Medical Leave Act (FMLA) requires employers with 50 or more employees in a 75-mile radius to give 12 weeks of unpaid but job-and-benefits-protected leave to employees who have worked for them at least 12 months and who in the past 12 months worked at least 1,250 hours.
 If you are requesting leave through the FMLA, you will have to disclose that you are unable to work due to a serious medical condition.
 You do not, however, have to disclose your specific diagnosis.
-If you only want to share the minimum information required with an employer, make sure to share that preference with your physician or healthcare provider is aware of that.
-Otherwise, in an effort to be helpful, might share more than necessary on a certification form.
+If you want to share with an employer only the minimum information required, make sure your physician or healthcare provider is aware of that.
+Otherwise, in an effort to be helpful, your doctor might inadvertently share more than necessary on a certification form.

 The ADA requires employers to provide reasonable accommodations to eligible employees.
 A reasonable accommodation is any change or adjustment in the work environment, or to the way things are customarily done, that enables an individual with a disability to enjoy equal benefit and employment opportunities.
 If you are requesting a reasonable accommodation, then you will have to show medical evidence that you have a disability (to be covered under the ADA) that requires a reasonable accommodation (it is necessary to perform the essential functions of your job).
 It may not be necessary to disclose the details of your diagnosis, but you will likely have to provide enough information to show that you have a serious medical condition that qualifies as a disability.